Ashutosh46/Portfolio/README.md

-## Hi!
-I am Ashutosh Shukla
+## About me
-I am a Data Science Post Graduate.
+Hi There!
+I am Ashutosh Shukla, an aspiring Data Scientist.I am a Data Science Post Graduate.
 I am looking for a job opportunity in the field of data science so that i can gain hands on experience and explore more in this field.
 I am proficient in Python, SQL, Tableau and Excel.
 I have in knowledge on a range of topics such as Statistics, Machine Learning, Deep Learning and Natural Language Processing.
 ## Projects -

 ### [Predicting Customer Lifetime value for an Auto Insurance company using Supervised Machine Learning](https://github.com/Ashutosh46/Project)